-ENG 192 SPECIAL TOPICS IN LANGUAGE AND LITERATURE (.5-1)
+ENG 192 SPECIAL TOPICS IN LANGUAGE AND LITERATURE (0.5 - 1)

-A rotating forum/seminar emphasizing linguistic development and change, regional literature, literary styles, folklore and related topics.
-Topics vary in accordance with changes in student need and interest.
+A rotating forum/seminar emphasizing linguistic development and change, regional language and literature, literary styles, folklore and related topics.
+The title of the course will vary depending on the topic each time the course number is used.
+Topics will vary in accordance with changes in student need and interest.
 Cochise College elective credit only unless otherwise designated in degree programs.
+Course may be repeated.